ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 Congratulations!
 You have successfully CMORized a new dataset!
-Since you have gone through all the trouble to reformat the dataset so that the ESMValTool can work with it, it would be great if you could provide the CMORizer, und ultimately with that the dataset, to the rest of the community.
+Since you have gone through all the trouble to reformat the dataset so that the ESMValTool can work with it, it would be great if you could provide the CMORizer, and ultimately with that the dataset, to the rest of the community.
 To do that there are a few more steps you have to do:
 1. Open a pull request in the ESMValTool repository describing the dataset briefly
 2. Add the info of your dataset to the User Guide so that people know it is available for the ESMValTool [Obtaining input data](https://github.com/ESMValGroup/ESMValTool/blob/master/doc/sphinx/source/input.rst)